-Scottish Government.
-We will continue to adopt these established practices as we seek to attract a skilled and diverse workforce.
+Area Actions Recruitment Bield are committed to monitoring our recruitment and selection processes to ensure that there are no barriers to developing a diverse workforce.
+We have already began to review our recruitment, selection and induction processes, which will help to shape our recruitment service post-covid and enable us to respond effectively to sector based recruitment challenges.
 Retention Bield values the skills and knowledge that our long-serving workforce bring to the organisation and to our customers.
 It is important that we work hard to retain these employees and all that they bring to Bield.
-Development We will continue to provide professional and personal development opportunities and focus on supporting colleagues to progress their careers in Bield.
-Flexibility Enabling and supporting colleagues to achieve a better work/life balance will be a focus in the coming year.
+Development We will continue to provide professional and personal development opportunities, focussing on the creation of career and skill development pathways to support individual progression.
+Flexibility Enabling and supporting colleagues to achieve a better work/life balance and promoting flexible working will be a focus in the coming year.